-$^{^{14}\}mathrm{The}$ state variable is not available for top earners in the public-use tax files.
+$^{13}\mathrm{The}$ state variable is not available for top earners in the public-use tax files.

-15By contrast, this test could fail if the statistical match is not excellent on the wage earnings variable, e.g., because the samples matched are too small to find close matches, or because the matching procedure puts high weight on other variables.
+&lt;sup>14By contrast, this test could fail if the statistical match is not excellent on the wage earnings variable, e.g., because the samples matched are too small to find close matches, or because the matching procedure puts high weight on other variables.